TinkerTools/tinker9/README.md

 Directly downloading zip file from Github webpage would work but is not recommended because of the following cons:
    * No Git commit information to keep track of issues or bugs.
-   * Tinker submodule would not not work.
+   * Tinker submodule would not work.
    * Has to download zip file in the furture for new commits.